 To sum up

-We hope our step-by-step guide has helped you understand four different types of training content.
-Take advantage of these types above to optimize your training course design.
+We hope our step-by-step guide has helped you understand four different types of training materials.
+Take advantage of these types above when creating your online training course.
 These types will allow you to present information in a new way and make each of your courses unique.

 Read more: